hirememorey/resilience-basketball/NEXT_STEPS.md

 - **1D Cases**: **86.2%** (25/29) - Maintained backward compatibility
 - **Model Accuracy**: **53.54%** (RFE model, 10 features) - True predictive power with temporal split
 - **Framework**: Hybrid 2D/1D evaluation - 2D for cases with explicit expectations, 1D for legacy compatibility
+- **Interactive App**: ✅ **DEPLOYED** - Streamlit app with comprehensive 2D analysis for all 5,312 players
+- **Data Coverage**: 100% - Complete 2D risk matrix scores for entire dataset (2015-2025)

 **Key Achievement**: Ground Truth Trap solved with 2D Risk Matrix.
 Performance vs. Dependence properly separated as orthogonal dimensions.

+**Major Milestone (December 12, 2025)**: Interactive Streamlit app successfully deployed with comprehensive 2D analysis.
+All players now have Performance + Dependence scores with proper risk categorization.
+The system is production-ready for basketball analytics.

 **Key Insight (December 7, 2025)**: Instead of forcing 2D insights into the 1D model with complex penalty systems, we integrated the existing 2D Risk Matrix framework into the test suite.
 This is simpler, cleaner, and aligns with first principles (Performance and Dependence are orthogonal dimensions).